A Note on Divisible Points of Curves: Proof of the Theorems

 Suppose that $C$ is as in the hypothesis.
 We first reduce to the case where $C$ is not contained in a proper coset.
 Otherwise there is a coset $yH$ with $C\subset yH$ where $H\subsetneq\IG_m^n$ is a connected algebraic subgroup.
 If $x\in C(\IQbar)$ and $x^n\in C(\IQbar)$ for some $n\ge 2$, then $x\in yH\cap y^nH$ and so $yH = y^nH$ which yields $y^{n-1}\in H$.
 Therefore, $yH$ is a proper torsion coset containing $C$, contradicting the hypothesis.

-By the Manin-Mumford Conjecture for curves in $\IG_m^N$ there are only finitely many points on $C$ of finite order.
+The Manin-Mumford Conjecture for curves in $\IG_m^N$, Lang \cite{LangDivision} presents proofs due to Ihara, Serre, and Tate, states that there are only finitely many points on $C$ of finite order.
 Hence we must prove that there are only finitely many non-torsion $x\in C(\IQbar)$ with $x^n\in C(\IQbar)$ for some $n\ge 2$.
 For a fixed $n$ there are only finitely many such points by Lemma \ref{lem:curvepower}.
 We will prove the theorem by deriving a contradiction for all sufficiently large $n$.

 By Proposition \ref{prop:galois1} or \ref{prop:galois2}, there are at least $c_1 n^{1/9}$ conjugates $x_1,\ldots,x_M$ of $x$ over $F$; here and below $c_1,c_2,c_3$ are positive constants that do not depend on $n$ or $x$.